FREQUENTLY ASKED QUESTIONS (FAQs)

 In addition to a statement on the pop-up screen that says you have successfully nominated your students, you will receive an email notification.
 If you do not receive an email notification, first check you spam folder.
 If no email notification is found, please contact Scholarship America at (507) 931-8335 or at email@example.com

-For the 2021 Goldwater competition, can I nominate my students one at a time?
+Can I nominate my students one at a time?

 No!
 All students must be nominated at the same time.